 Classic Camping Chairs

 Classic camping chairs tend to weigh a bit more (five pounds or more).
 They are usually best suited to use on the back porch at home, for car camping trips, or at the kid’s soccer and baseball games.
 They often come with some extras like cup holders, padded carrying bags, or built-in coolers and storage.
-If space and weight aren’t an issue, a classic camping chair is a good bet because they’re more comfortable than options designed for minimizing weight and come with all the bells and whistles that can add to the experience.
+If space and weight aren’t an issue, a classic camping chair is a good bet because they’re more comfortable than options designed for minimizing weight, and feature all the bells and whistles that can add to the experience.
+Some classic camping chairs that we tested include the ALPS Mountaineering Getaway Chair, the YETI Trailhead Chair, and the Coleman Broadband Mesh Quad Chair, among others.

 Lightweight Camping Chairs

 There’s no hard and fast rule on what constitutes a lightweight camping chair over a comfort-oriented classic camping chair.
 But typically, a lightweight chair is going to be five pounds or less (usually in the one to two-pound range).
-Lightweight chairs pack down small, are lightweight, and are incredibly portable.
+Lightweight chairs pack down small, are well-suited to backpacking, and are therefore incredibly portable.
 Lightweight chairs don’t usually have any frills or extras, and they’re not usually as comfortable as their heavier counterparts.
+On our list, the NEMO Moonlite Reclining Camp Chair, Helinox Chair Zero, Crazy Creek Hex 2.0, and REI Co-Op Flexlite Chair all weighed in at under two pounds, with a few others falling in the two- to five-pound range.

 Comfort

-A high-back (and a headrest if you can get it) are the biggest game-changers for comfort, letting you fully recline and take the weight off.
-It’s also worth deciding (for yourself) whether you prefer a regular chair height or a lower-to-the-ground model.
+A high-back (and a headrest if you can get it) like those in the Cascade Mountain Tech Hammock Chair are the biggest game-changers for comfort, letting you fully recline and take the weight off.
+It’s also worth deciding (for yourself) whether you prefer a regular chair height like the YETI Trailhead Chair or a lower-to-the-ground model like the ALPS Mountaineering Getaway Chair.
 Low camp chairs provide the comfort of stretching your legs out but sacrifice the ability to sit at a regular-height table.

 Portability

 The ALPS Mountaineering Getaway Chair is the ultimate camping chair.
-It’s comfortable, durable, has a built-in cupholder, and comes in a convenient backpack style carrying pack.
+It’s comfortable and durable, has a built-in cup holder, and comes in a convenient backpack-style carrying pack.

 Quality

 While it can be difficult to assess durability out of the gates, quality is fairly apparent.
-We want a chair that is well made and will withstand the test of time.
+We want a chair that is well-made and will withstand the test of time.
 As much as we love REI, we don’t want to make annual trips to purchase a new chair.
-Chairs with steel frames and powder coatings hold up much better than cheap, plastic chairs.
+Chairs with steel frames and powder coatings like the YETI Trailhead Chai hold up much better than cheap, plastic chairs.

 Weight

 Depending on how you plan to use your camping chair, weight is something that may or may not be important to you.
-If your goal is to use your chair for both car camping and backpacking, then you’ll definitely want a chair that falls into the lightweight category.
-But, if you exclusively plan on using your chair for camping right next to your car, you may opt for a heavier, more comfortable option.
-We’re after a chair that’s a happy medium: It doesn’t weigh a ton, but is also comfortable.
+If your goal is to use your chair for both car camping and backpacking, then you’ll definitely want a chair that falls into the lightweight category like the NEMO Moonlite Reclining Camp Chair.
+But, if you exclusively plan on using your chair for camping right next to your car, you may opt for a heavier, more comfortable option like the Kelty Low Loveseat.
+We’re after a chair that’s a happy medium: It doesn’t weigh a ton but is also comfortable.
+The ALPS Mountaineering Getaway Chair is a great example of a chair that strikes that balance nicely.

 Weight Capacity